Market Segmentation - Meaning, Importance, Types & Example

 The marketer can use various variable as discussed above to slice the market.
 Should we use demographics or psychographics here?

-Chocolate chip cookies is not a lifestyle or complicated product nor is it going to be very costly product.
+Chocolate chip biscuit is not a lifestyle or complicated product nor is it going to be very costly product.
 So demographic segmentation can help.

-A marketer can use age and geography as variables to divide the market I to multiple segments.
+A marketer can use age and geography as variables to divide the market into multiple segments.
 Companies can get data for the population and then can use various statistical methods like multi dimensional scaling and factor analysis to come at simple variables.
-In this case, we can have segments like :
+In this case, we can have segments like: